autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/06/README.md

 <br>

-* from a previous challenge, we know that fallback functions are like a "catch all" in a contract, so it's pretty easy to access them.
+* from a previous challenge, we know that fallback functions are like a "catch-all" in a contract, so it's pretty easy to access them.
-    - in this particular case, `delegatecall()` takes `msg.data` as input (*i.e.*, whatever data we pass when we trigger the fallback). it's pretty much an `exec` as we can pass function calls through it.
+    - in this particular case, `delegatecall()` takes `msg.data` as input (*i.e.*, whatever data we pass when we trigger the fallback).
+    - it's pretty much an `exec`, as we can pass function calls through it.

 <br>

 * the last information we need is to learn how `deletecall()` passes arguments.
-  - the function signatures are encoded by computing Keccak-246 and keeping the first 4 bytes (these bytes are the function selector in the EVM).
+  - the function signatures are encoded by computing Keccak-246 and keeping the first 4 bytes (the function selector in the EVM).

 <br>